aveek343/ColoradoRiverFutures/LakePowellTemperatureScenarios/README.md

 David E. Rosenberg (2020).
 "Colorado River Futures - Code Projects: Lake Powell Temperature Scenarios".
 Utah State University.
 Logan, Utah. https://github.com/dzeke/ColoradoRiverFutures.

 ## Directions to Run
 To run any code, download and install R and RStudio.
-Within the subfolder, open the .R file, highlight all the code, and run.
+Within the subfolder, open the **LakePowellTempScenarios.R** file, highlight all the code, and run.

+All .png files are figures output by the R script.